pzhaojohnson/RNA2Drawer/README.md

 ## Installation (Windows)

 Download the ZIP file of the Windows executable for RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
-Inside the ZIP file will be just the folder `RNA2Drawer`.
+Inside the ZIP file will be just a folder named `RNA2Drawer`.
+You can extract this folder to anywhere on your computer.
+(A convenient place might be your Desktop.)

 ## Creating a New Structure